 - 1. Provide signs that convey facility specific information. - a.
 These signs shall include as a minimum; a school marquee, building names (e.g. Gymnasium, Cafeteria, etc), dedication plaque, principal parking only, assistant principal parking only, visitor parking, all necessary warning/no trespassing sign, and other directional signs needed to direct the general public to administrative locations (e.g. main office, student services office, visitor parking, delivery/service area, etc.). - b.
-The LEED Team shall make recommendations to SDPBC PM specific to the design, construction, operation, and maintenance of the project useful in educating building users and visitors about the green design and LEED features incorporated into the project. - 1) The SDPBC PM shall coordinate these with the overall scope and attendant budget for project signage.
-See Item 3 this Section. - c.
 See DDC-Architectural for addition requirement on signage. - 2.
 Provide signs of a regulatory nature in accordance with applicable codes and standards (e.g. MUTCD, which would include yield, stop, etc; NFPA, ADA, etc.). - 3.
 The Design Professional shall develop plans and specifications for sign types and locations as part of the final construction plans for permit.